PauseAI/pauseai-website/src/posts/risks.md

 We'd be introducing a new species to the planet that could outsmart us and outcompete us.

 [Read more about x-risk](/xrisk)

+### Human disempowerment

+Even if we manage to create only AI systems that we can control individually, we could lose our power to take important decisions incrementally each time one becomes implemented inside institutions or popularized on everyday life.
+Those systems would end up having more input from other systems than from humans, and, if we cannot coordinate quick enough or we lack crucial knowledge about the functioning of these systems, we could end up without control over our future.

+It would be a civilization in which each system is optimizing for different objectives, there is not a clear direction for where everything is heading, and there is not any way of changing it.
+The technical knowledge required to modify these systems could be lacking in the first place or lost over time, as we become more and more dependent on technology, and the technology becomes more complex.

+The systems may achieve their goals, but those goals might not entirely encapsulate the values they were expected to.
+This problem is, to a certain extent, already happenning today, but AIs could significantly amplify it.

 ### AI suffering